NREL-Sienna/StorageSystemsSimulations.jl/docs/src/index.md

 ```

 ## About
 `StorageSystemsSimulations.jl` is a [`PowerSimulations.jl`](https://github.com/NREL-Sienna/PowerSystems.jl) extension to support formulations and models related to energy storage.
 Operational Storage Models can have multiple combinations of different resitrctions.
-To manage these variations `StorageSystemsSimulations.jl` relies on the [`DeviceModel`](@extref) attributes feature.
-Formulations can have varying implementations for different attributes defined in [`DeviceModel`](@extref).
+To manage these variations `StorageSystemsSimulations.jl` relies on the [PowerSimulations.DeviceModel](@extref) attributes feature.
+Formulations can have varying implementations for different attributes defined in [PowerSimulations.DeviceModel](@extref).

 ## Installation